What They Do: Dental assistants provide patient care, take x rays, recordkeeping and schedule appointments.

 How to Become One: There are several possible paths to becoming a dental assistant.
 Some states require assistants to graduate from an accredited program and pass an exam.
 In other states, there are no formal educational requirements and dental assistants learn how to perform their jobs through on-the-job training.

-Job Outlook: Employment of dental assistants is projected to grow 7 percent over the next ten years, faster than the average for all occupations.
-The aging population and ongoing research linking oral health and general health will continue to increase the demand for preventive dental services.
+Job Outlook: Employment of dental assistants is projected to grow 8 percent over the next ten years, faster than the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of dental assistants with similar occupations.